Data Centers in London

 London functions as a regional interconnection point, providing reliable paths for traffic moving through the Windsor–Quebec City corridor.
 It is a sensible alternative for those avoiding the premium costs of downtown Toronto while maintaining high-speed access to major hubs.

 Carrier Density & Carrier Neutrality: Carrier count: over 5.
-As of September 2025, the market supports a reliable mix of national incumbents and regional fiber providers, ensuring competitive transport options for local enterprise.
+As of January 2026, the market supports a mix of national incumbents and regional fiber providers, ensuring competitive transport options for local business.

-Internet Exchange Points (IXPs): There are no major public exchanges located locally.
-Most peering occurs via the Toronto Internet Exchange (TORIX) to maximize route efficiency and minimize hops to global networks.
+Internet Exchange Points (IXPs): No major public exchanges are located locally.
+Peering primarily occurs via the Toronto Internet Exchange (TORIX) to maximize route efficiency and minimize hops to global networks.

 Bare Metal: Infrastructure is available through local data center operators and global providers like Hivelocity, offering flexible compute options for localized workloads.